 In addition, it’s a good idea to let your ambassadors know when their advocacy results in sales as part of your ongoing communications.
 Alternatively, use brand ambassador software that can automate this process.
 The software can be set up to notify employees automatically whenever there’s further progress on their leads.
 Having these kinds of updates on the progress of their efforts can be encouraging and motivating for your employees besides making them feel like relevant and important members of the team.

 6. Recognize employees for their efforts

 Recognizing employees for their efforts gives them a sense of pride in their contributions.
 It also motivates them to keep on delivering.
-Provide rewards whenever your employee-ambassadors’ social sharing results in leads and sales.
+Provide rewards (employee referral bonuses) whenever your employee-ambassadors’ social sharing results in leads and sales.
 If you did the homework on determining their intrinsic and extrinsic motivators, it should be easy to figure out what kinds of rewards will be appreciated by your employees the most.
 Check in with your employees beforehand while you’re working out motivators, if in doubt, to determine the best incentives.